-Beth Sigall’s passion for education advocacy was sparked 12 years ago, when her oldest son was diagnosed with autism.
+Beth Sigall’s passion for education advocacy was sparked in 2002 when her oldest son was diagnosed with autism.
 From that day Beth has worked in many different roles to help improve our schools.

-Beth lives in Redmond with her husband, Jule, and their three children where she enjoys running and attending lots of Little League baseball games.
+Beth lives in Redmond with her husband, Jule, and their three children.

 “Beth is a powerful voice in education advocacy and she is making the Eastside better for students, communities, and businesses.”